nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Basic CLI commands consist of commands that are standard CLI application commands such as help and exit, as well as an aesthetic option to change the line divider.

 #### Viewing help: `help`
 Shows a list of commands you can use and what the commands do.
-Print the instructions at each stage of the program.
+Prints the instructions at each stage of the program.
 Output:
 ```
 Type 'help FUNCTION_NAME' to view help for each command.
 Available commands:
 - help
 - divider
+- noun
+- verb
+- adj
+- three words
 - bunny
 - list bunny
 - filter bunny
 - save bunny
-- noun
-- verb
-- adj
-- list words
+- delete bunny
-- three words
+- random bunny
 - list
 - list filter words
 - start